 This year, I thought I’d kick off Black History Month with a family heirloom: my Great Great Aunt Georgia’s peach cobbler.
 The only problem is that we don’t actually have a written record of her recipe!
 However, I spent many childhood days at Aunt Georgia’s house in Southeast Houston observing her at work in the kitchen.
 I fondly remember watching her carefully place the lattice crust atop peach filling before placing her renowned peach cobbler in the oven to bake.
 I set out to recreate it from memory and hopefully honor her in my own little way.
 I replaced the canned cling peaches she typically used with fresh ones and couldn’t help adding a cute little heart to the crust but otherwise, not much differs from the dessert that my siblings and I loved so much growing up.
 My youngest brother loves this cobbler the absolute most so his seal of approval is the deciding factor!
 An egg wash tops my lattice crust which, like Aunt Georgia’s, gets a little lost in the ooey gooey peach filling.

 How do you honor your family and cultural history?
-Let me know in the comments below.
+Let me know in the comments below and please share your thoughts if you try this recipe for yourself.
 Thanks for reading!

 P.S.
-On an extremely exciting note, this cobbler is my “contribution” to a Black History Month Virtual Potluck with 27 other amazingly talented black food bloggers!
+On an extremely exciting note, Aunt Georgia’s peach cobbler is my “contribution” to a Black History Month Virtual Potluck with 27 other amazingly talented black food bloggers!
 Everyone is sharing their best recipes and those included span regions and continents.
 Check out all of the yummy creations right after the recipe.

 Crispy Fried Chicken with Pepper Jelly Molasses by Meiko and the Dish

 Caramelized Plantain Tacos with Pecan-Honey Butter by Raised on Ramen

 Twice Baked Yams by Foodie in New York